-Most people know the expression, Go On Walkabout, comes from the aborigines.
+Most people know the expression, Go On Walkabout, comes from the Aboriginal people.
 But most people don’t know much about the underlying reasons for the practice.
-When aborigines set off on a Walkabout, they’re taking a spiritual journey to a “Belonging Place” in order to renew their relationship with their Dreaming and the Landscape.
+When Aboriginal people set off on a Walkabout, they’re taking a spiritual journey to a “Belonging Place” in order to renew their relationship with their Dreaming and the Landscape.

 Every so many years, I get this itch, urge, calling to take off by myself for parts unknown.
 It starts as a soft rumbling down in my toes that gradually grows into a loud roar as it makes its way up into my head.
 Sometimes, it can take several months for it to reach my consciousness.
 Sometimes, it happens within weeks.
 But once it starts happening, it persists until I finally “get the message.”